What makes a contract valid?

 A written contract includes each and every term of an agreement recorded in one place.
 If you end up in court, it’s easier to make your case if you have a written signed contract at your disposal.

-What are the 5 characteristics of a valid contract?
+What are the five requirements of a valid contract?

 1. The offer (terms of the offer)